CASE STUDY: ENGIE HOME ENERGY

 • no ability to compare this to other providers.

-Furthermore the system was ill-equipped to deal with any edge cases such as customers with multiple accounts, different billing address to supply address etc. In the rush to create a quick sign-up experience the system failed to consider anyone outside a default customer profile.
+Furthermore the system was ill-equipped to deal with any 'edge' cases such as customers with multiple accounts, different billing address to supply address etc. In the rush to create a quick sign-up experience the system failed to consider anyone outside a default customer profile.

 LESSONS LEARNED